aledmorris/aledmorris.github.io/content/post/2022-uptimekuma-pt4-httppost/index.md

 ![HTTPS Montitor Payload](/post/2022-uptimekuma-pt4-httppost/payload.png#center "HTTPS Montitor Payload")

 Save the monitor configuration and you should see a successful probe in Uptime Kuma, then the live view on Pexip will show the test call service.
+It will be shown on the live view for 120 seconds before disappearing because of the call timeout.

 ![Pexip Infinity Live View](/post/2022-uptimekuma-pt4-httppost/live-view.png#center "Pexip Infinity Live View")

 ## Conclusion
 Using the HTTPS monitor in this way is a great way for an admin to have peace of mind that their conferencing nodes are up and are acapable of taking calls.
 It's a second step beyond just checking that the nodes are online, just because a node is online doesn't necessarily mean that the node can take a call.

-Whether you set up a monitor probe for every indiviual conferencing node, or just monitor the URL that users access the webapp with is up to you.
+Whether you set up a monitor probe for every indiviual conferencing node, or just monitor the published URL of the webapp is up to you.